 Glow in the dark goodies, prizes, and more

 There are 2 categories of glow in the dark goodies for your party.
-There is stuff that glows on it’s own (glow sticks, light wands, glow paint, etc) and stuff that is fluorescent and illuminated by the black lights.
+There is stuff that glows on it’s own (glow sticks, light wands, glow paint, etc) and stuff that is ultra violet reactive – or that glows under black lights.
 In both categories, there are endless possibilities for your party!
 You will need items for games, activities, decorations, gift bags, prizes, and more!
-Here is where the party comes to life

 Wands, fiber optic gifts, glow sticks, bracelets and more – there are plenty of options for prizes, freebies, and gifts for goodie bags to send home with your guests.